alexandrepiveteau/elm-ordt/README.md

   about, and Bob could also know about something else that Alice does not yet know about, all of this at the same time.

+## How can I use this library ?

+There are a few examples available in the [examples folder](tests/Test/Examples/).
+Make sure to check them out !

+There is also the [official documentation](https://package.elm-lang.org/packages/alexandrepiveteau/elm-ordt/latest/) available on the **Elm package manager**.

 ## Changelog

 ### 2.0.0